 Why did the CAA reverse their previous decision?

 The reason the CAA felt it could not allow their Post Implementation Review decision to stand was that during the process of responding to litigation the CAA discovered that the historical changes to the conventional route were not for entirely the reasons originally identified.

-The formal notification to Gatwick by the CAA is available to read online.
-The letter states that during their investigation ‘it became apparent that magnetic drift was not the predominant factor causing displacement of Route 4 from the NPR.
+The formal notification issued to us by the CAA is available to read online.
+The letter states that during their investigation ‘it became apparent that magnetic drift was not the predominant factor causing displacement of Route 4 from the Noise Preferential Route (NPR).
 The CAA considered that it could not allow its decision to stand where such decision was based upon a misunderstanding of the relevant facts.’

-Because this information was not previously available to either the CAA or Gatwick, the CAA considered that that the airport could not have conducted a proper consultation in 2016 and therefore it could not allow its decision to stand.
+Because this information was not previously available to either the CAA or Gatwick, the CAA considered that we could not have conducted a proper consultation in 2016 and therefore it could not allow their decision to stand.

 What is happening now?

 On 6 May 2020, the CAA published the CAP 1912 Post Implementation Review Report in which they confirmed the decision that required us to remove all temporary Route 4 satellite-based departures routes - RNAV1 Standard Instrument Departures (SIDs) - that were introduced on 26 May 2016.